BlackcurrantLabs/hedged-b2b/docs/Postback/index.md

 2. MODIFIED:

-        When a recommendation is published, expect the following response:
+        When a recommendation is updated after being published, expect the following response:

     | Object Property    |      Value   | Remarks    |
     |--------------------|:------------:|-----------:|